4068 Menestheus: Orbit and classification

 It orbits the Sun at a distance of 4.8–5.5 AU once every 11 years and 8 months (4,266 days; semi-major axis of 5.15 AU).
 Its orbit has an eccentricity of 0.07 and an inclination of 18° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation at Palomar in September 1973.

 Palomar–Leiden Trojan survey

 While the discovery date aligns with the second Palomar–Leiden Trojan survey, Menestheus has not received a "T-2" prefixed survey designation, which was assigned for the discoveries made by the fruitful collaboration between the Palomar and Leiden observatories in the 1960s and 1970s.
 Gehrels used Palomar's Samuel Oschin telescope (also known as the 48-inch Schmidt Telescope), and shipped the photographic plates to Ingrid and Cornelis van Houten at Leiden Observatory where astrometry was carried out.
-The trio are credited with the discovery of several thousand asteroids.
+The trio is credited with the discovery of several thousand asteroids.